dyerjos/GA_Project-2/dad_goats_app/project_worksheet.md

 ## Project Description

 This app generate random cards.
 Each card will have a random image of a goat, a random dad joke, and a random male name assigned to each goat.
-It will have a means to favorite goats and possibly will have a feature to download the generated cards as jpeg files, time permitting.
+It will have a means to favorite goats.
 The purpose of this app is to help people have a good laugh.

 ## Wireframes